brinkster001/lico-install-tool/README.md

 A tool to rapidly deploy LiCO v6.3

 # Prerequisites
-CentOS 8.4 - minimal install, Python3
+- CentOS 8.4 - minimal install
+- Python3
+- head and compute nodes can ping each other`s hostnames

 `$ pip install -r requirements.txt`